randall-coding/music-festival-gpt/blog/write-up.md

 <output>

 But I'm seeing about a dozen bands and sometimes not the original bands input.
 We always want at least the exact bands that match in addition to several suggestions (and not neceesarily a dozen).
-Let's add this language to our prompt to make the output more specific *...This will include the specific bands from the input as well as several suggestions based on those band preferences.*
+Let's add this language to our prompt to make the output more specific *"...This will include the specific bands from the input as well as several suggestions based on those band preferences."*

 <output>